 My name is Michael Lynch.
 I’m an East Tennessee native with a B.A. in History from Lincoln Memorial University and an M.A. in U.S. History from the University of Tennessee, where I’m currently a Ph.D. candidate in early American history.
 I’m back at my alma mater as the director of the Abraham Lincoln Lincoln Library and Museum and an instructor of history.

-I’m developing a dissertation on the intersection of authority, manliness, order, and allegiance on the Appalachian frontier during the American Revolution.
 My M.A. thesis examined evolving interpretations of Revolutionary War militiamen who fought at the Battle of King’s Mountain and the forces that shaped the way Americans remembered that event.
 (If you’d like to know more about my research and my professional/academic background, check out my other website.)

 This site is basically my personal soapbox for expounding on matters relating to American history, primarily from the colonial era through the Civil War.
 Historical books, sites, exhibits, debates, myths, personalities, and preservation are all fair game.
 I’m especially interested in the American Revolution and the early history of Tennessee.
 As a longtime dinosaur fanatic, I tend to post about matters prehistoric and paleontological, too, so don’t be shocked if you find me meandering into the really distant past.